U.S. targets overseas cyber attackers with sanctions programme

 Under the programme, cyber attackers or those who conduct commercial espionage in cyberspace can be listed on the official sanctions list of specially designated nationals, a deterrent long sought by the cyber community.

-"This sends a signal that the days of free-range hacking are over," said James Lewis, a cyber expert with the Centre for Strategic and International Studies.
+“This sends a signal that the days of free-range hacking are over," said James Lewis, a cyber expert with the Center for Strategic and International Studies.

 But Lewis said it would take time for the system of penalties to take hold.
 “People keep looking for a ‘Big Bang’ moment, but this will take years,” he said.